urbit/urbit.org-reloaded/content/getting-started/get-id.md

 There are many places to buy a planet using either crypto or fiat currency.

 Layer 1 planets are the most available through marketplaces, however they can be expensive due to Ethereum gas fees.
-You will need an Ethereum wallet such as Metamask to purchase these planets, and will later need to sign in to Bridge with your wallet to configure your planet.
+You will need an Ethereum wallet such as Metamask to purchase planets, and will later need to sign in to Bridge with your wallet to configure your planet.

-Layer 2 planets do not require any crypto wallet management, but are at present less readily available on marketplaces.
+Layer 2 planets do not require any crypto wallet management, but are only available on specific marketplaces.

-Don’t worry, both types work the same on the network.
+There is no difference between Layer 1 or Layer 2 in the quality of experience when using Urbit.

 Here are a few of the places where you can buy planets:
 {% table .w-full .my-4 %}